+- type ?
+The type droplist

-- reporter Name or email of the reporter
+- reporter ?
+Name or email of the reporter

-- summary Summary line for the ticket
+- summary ?
+Summary line for the ticket

-- description Long description of the ticket
+- description ?
+Long description of the ticket

-- component The component droplist
+- component?
+The component droplist

-- version The version droplist
+- version?
+The version droplist

-- severity The severity droplist
+- severity ?
+The severity droplist

-- keywords The keywords
+- keywords ?
+The keywords

-- priority The priority droplist
+- priority ?
+The priority droplist

-- milestone The milestone droplist
+- milestone ?
+The milestone droplist

-- owner The person responsible for the ticket
+- owner?
+The person responsible for the ticket

-- cc The list of emails for notifying about the ticket change
+- cc?
+The list of emails for notifying about the ticket change